 - Leave small toys or blankets aside to avoid the risk of SIDS.

 Easy-access beds have a great impact on the natural development of any toddler.
-They allow “the little humans” to create their own waking and sleeping patterns and thus grow the sense of independence.
+They allow “the little humans” to create their own waking and sleeping patterns and thus grow a sense of independence.

 “Even so, keep in mind that adapting to a floor bed depends entirely on your child’s individuality,” comments Mattress Insider Bedding Company founder and sleep expert Jonathan Prichard.
 “If your toddler constantly gets out of bed and doesn’t get enough sleep, there is a risk of developing an unhealthy sleeping pattern.
 If this is the case, you might have to go back to a crib and leave the floor bed for a later stage in parenthood” he adds.